solo-io/wasm/docs/content/tutorial_code/getting_started/_index.md

 ---
-title: "Building filters to WebAssembly Hub"
+title: "Getting Started"
 weight: 1
-description: Create a simple WebAssembly filter and run it with Envoy
+description: "Create a simple WebAssembly filter and deploy it to Envoy."
 ---

-In this tutorial we'll take a look at creating a new WebAssembly (WASM) module using the tooling from [WebAssembly Hub](https://webassemblyhub.io) to simplify a lot of the packaging and sharing aspects.
-We'll then load the new module into a running Envoy Proxy and verify it works.
-Lastly, we'll look at the workflow to get the new module into the WebAssembly Hub via a pull-request workflow.

-You can use your own distribution of Envoy that supports WebAssembly, but for this tutorial, we'll use Gloo which is an API Gateway based on Envoy.
-Gloo 1.0 announced beta support for WASM
+In this tutorial we will:

+1. Write our own custom filter for Envoy
+2. `build` a WASM module from our filter and store it as an OCI image/
+3. `push` the module to the [WebAssembly Hub](https://webassemblyhub.io)
+4. `deploy` the image to a running instance of Envoy.
+4. `curl` the instance to see our filter act on a request.

+For in-depth guides, please refer to:

+- [Build tutorials](../build_tutorials) for topics relating to *building* WASM filters
+- [Deployment tutorials](../deploy_tutorials) for topics relating to *deploying* WASM filters

 ## Prepare environment